John Paterson

 Can AI do it all?

-AI can demo low‑ACV products and handle basic replies from your website.
-For high‑value products, people still carry the room.
+AI can demo low-ACV products, handle inbound replies, and manage multi-step follow-up sequences autonomously.
+For complex, high-value products, people still carry the room.
 Buyers appreciate real conversations, and human touchpoints build reciprocity and trust.
-That is not likely to change any time soon.
+That part has not changed.

 The Outbound AI Stack